flotools/flotools/README.md

 #Getting Started
 ##Auditory Feedback:

 Flo Tools uses 2 distinct sounds to provide auditory feedback.
-The first is [This Sound](file:///System/Library/Sounds/Pop.aiff "waiting sound"), which signals that something is in process and the user needs to wait for Flo Tools to complete a task.
+The first is [This Sound][sound 1], which signals that something is in process and the user needs to wait for Flo Tools to complete a task.
 An example of this would be deselecting all tracks in a large session.

-The second is [This Sound](File:///System/Library/Sounds/Tink.aiff "Toggle Sound"), which tells a user that something has been toggled, such as solo on and off.
+The second is [This Sound][sound 2], which tells a user that something has been toggled, such as solo on and off.

+[sound 1]: file:///System/Library/Sounds/Pop.aiff
+[sound 2]: file:///System/Library/Sounds/Tink.aiff

 ##Commands: